PradeepLoganathan/pradeepl-blog/content/blog/git-branching-strategies/index.md

 ![Gitflow](images/gitflow.png "Gitflow")

+### Gitflow CI/CD design

+In the Gitflow model, development and release processes are more structured.
+A CI pipeline is setup for the develop and feature branches.
+This CI pipeline is triggered when commits are made to the develop or feature branches.
+When this CI pipeline is triggered, it runs tests and build processes on artifacts in these branches.
+This ensures that new features and ongoing development meet quality standards.
+When the release branch is created from the develop branch a release CI pipeline is triggered.
+This pipeline executes comprehensive tests including performance and regression tests.
+The main purpose of this CI pipeline is to prepare and validate code for production release.
+When code is merged into the main branch a CD pipeline is triggered.
+It deploys the stable, performant, production ready code to the production environment.
+This process of triggering continuous integration(CI) on the feature/release branches and continuous deployment(CD) on the main branch results in the deployment of stable releases to production.
+This is a typical CI/CD design for the gitflow model.

 ### Pros

-- This is an appropriate workflow for versioned software such as desktop applications, mobile applications etc.
+- This is an ideal workflow for versioned software such as desktop applications, mobile applications etc.
 - Convention based workflow enables developers to easily identify branch to begin work from.
 - This workflow does not require a large initial investment in automated testing.

 ### Cons

-- Cognitive overload for newbie developers.
+- Cognitive overload for new developers on the team  .
 - The effectiveness of Gitflow depends on the team's adherence to the workflow.

 ## Github flow